 Campus Engagement

 How We Help

 The Burruss Institute houses a skilled group of researchers with experience and knowledge that are assets to the campus community.
 The staff at the Institute often collaborate with faculty members, departments, and colleges at KSU to provide services and expertise to enhance research projects and grant proposals.
 Examples include survey questionnaire or methodology assistance, programing and conducting online surveys, IRB compliance review prior to submission, dashboards, GIS analysis, data analysis, and grant or proposal development.
 Providing these resources enables the Institute to aid the KSU community in its efforts to become a premier R2 institution.

 The Institute also provides opportunities to students who attend KSU.
 Through internships and paid student assistant positions, the Institute gives students the ability to work hands on with staff members while participating in data collection, data analysis, and reporting results.
 These opportunities enhance students' education by reinforcing the skills they have developed in the classroom by working with real world data on sponsored research projects.

 Colleges and Departments

 The Institute is part of the Office of Research and able to provide support to faculty, departments, and colleges across the campus.
 To the right are some of the departments we worked with in 2020.

-- Office of the President
+- WellStar School of Nursing

-- School of Government and
+- School of Government and International Affairs

-International Affairs

 - Department of Sociology and Criminal Justice

 - Bagwell College of Education

+Number of faculty members assisted

+24

+Online surveys conducted as part of faculty research

+10

+Research grants supported

+13

+Survey design and development

+8

+Dr. Tavishi Bhasin

-Dr. Jennifer McMahon-Howard Professor of Criminal Justice and Sociology
+Associate Professor - School of Government and International Affairs

-"With managing multiple external grants and contracts, I'm often in need of some additional research support and I can always rely on the Burruss Institute to provide it.
-Whether it is designing and administrating online surveys, analyzing data, or writing final reports, I know that the Burruss Institute will be able to help me produce high quality research/evaluation tools and outcomes."